bjmyers/flight-app/README.md

 A project for SWENG 861, hits the Tequila Kiwi API to query about flight prices.
 JavaX backend for API calls with a Swing frontend

 TODO:
+Give user more info about how to find cheapest flight Add dummy book button
 Allow for multiple currency types
 Allow for layovers, find way of displaying multi-leg flight Improve look and feel